guydoshlab/ribofootPrinter2/README.md

 ## SCRIPT 9.
 Run *metagene_3D* from SAM files
 *metagene_3D* averages reads around start or stop codons as a function of read length.
-The output consists of 2 csv files with 3-D metagene data (5’- and 3’-assigned reads) and 1 csv file with conventional metagene data (both 5’- and 3’-assigned included).
+The output consists of 2 csv files with 3-D metagene data (one file each for 5’- and 3’-assigned reads) and 1 csv file with conventional metagene data (both 5’- and 3’-assigned included in the file).
 The example code below generates plots around start codons.
 Plots are created for both 5’- and 3’-assigned reads.

 ![alt text](https://github.com/guydoshlab/ribofootPrinter2/blob/main/Github_figures/3D_metagene.png)